Florida teacher accused of drowning raccoons won't face criminal charges

 [READ: Ocala teacher accused of drowning raccoons with students during class]

-"During the post-Miranda interview, Mr. Brewton explained that in one of his classes, his students raise chickens as a project that remain in a pen on campus.
+"During the post-Miranda interview, (the teacher) explained that in one of his classes, his students raise chickens as a project that remain in a pen on campus.
 He indicated that the students cared a great deal for the chickens, with many of them giving the birds names.
-Over the course of a few weeks, Mr. Brewton indicated that approximately 8 chickens had been killed, with their dead carcasses left behind by the culprit.
-Over time, Mr. Brewton determined that it was likely raccoons that were destroying the students’ farm animals.
+Over the course of a few weeks, (the teacher) indicated that approximately 8 chickens had been killed, with their dead carcasses left behind by the culprit.
+Over time, (the teacher) determined that it was likely raccoons that were destroying the students’ farm animals.
 He determined it was best to trap these animals to stop the incessant and unnecessary killing of the students’ birds," King wrote.

-Officials said that once Brewton trapped the raccoons, he weighed other options to kill them but shooting them would not be permitted because guns are prohibited on campus and bludgeoning them would be "too brutal and messy."
+Officials said that once the teacher trapped the raccoons, he weighed other options to kill them but shooting them would not be permitted because guns are prohibited on campus and bludgeoning them would be "too brutal and messy."

-"Mr. Brewton explained that the most humane way to dispose of these nuisance animals was to drown them.
+The teacher "explained that the most humane way to dispose of these nuisance animals was to drown them.
 He was clear that he never intended to be cruel, or vicious, nor did he intend to torment or torture the animals," King wrote.

 [READ: Ocala teacher should be fired for drowning raccoons, superintendent says]